Ranks in Gerakan Pramuka Indonesia: Penggalang Ramu

 Penggalang Ramu (Tenderfoot) is the official first level for those Scouts who are now part of the regular Junior Boy/Girl Scout level from being Cub Scouts.
 They wear a single chevron pointed down on the sleeve.
 Newly invested and promoted Scouts in their age group up from the Cub Scout program carry this rank.
 Eligibility requirement is having completed the basic skills required for entry in the age level.

 Penggalang Rakit

-Penggalang Rakit (Second Class) is the second level of the Junior Boy/Girl Scout level, and these Scouts who are in the rank wear two chervons.
+Penggalang Rakit (Second Class) is the second level of the Junior Boy/Girl Scout level, and these Scouts who are in the rank wear two chevrons.